IDAES/idaes-pse/docs/_sources/install.rst.txt

     pip install -r requirements.txt
     python setup.py develop  # or "install"

 Install ipopt.
 If you have an HSL license, you may prefere to compile ipopt with HSL support.
-Please see the ipopt documation in that case.
+Please see the ipopt documentation (https://projects.coin-or.org/Ipopt) in that case.
 Otherwise ipopt can be installed with conda.

 .. code-block:: sh

     conda install -c conda-forge ipopt

-At this point, you should be able to launch the Jupyter Notebook server and successfully `run examples <examples.html>`_ from the ``examples`` folder:
+At this point, you should be able to launch the Jupyter Notebook server and successfully `run examples <examples.html>` from the ``examples`` folder:

 .. code-block:: sh